As those that have shared adventures with SUP Norway know. There is so much more to our expeditions than we can display on a web page.

 2 Day Fjord Tour: The full cost is required at the time of booking to secure your place on the tour.

-Secure international payments with Visa & Mastercard via Paypal or Paypal account.
+Secure international payments with Visa & Mastercard via DIBS.

-For alternative payment methods including Transferwise, Revolut please email.
+For alternative payment methods including Transferwise, Revolut & Paypal please email.

 - 2 weeks from order – Full refund